SPAAM-community/ancient-metagenomics-labs/README.md

 The purpose of this list to promote further collaboration between labs by making labs working in ancient metagenomics more visible.

-We hope this will help with identifying: potential collborators, thesis committee and publication reviewers, and also potential future academic employers.
+We hope this will help with identifying: potential collaborators, thesis committee and publication reviewers, and also potential future academic employers.

 - [Map of ancient metagenomics lab](#map-of-ancient-metagenomics-labs)
 - [List of ancient metagenomics labs](#table-of-ancient-metagenomics-labs)